PrabhuPugal/PrabhuPugal/README.md

 - 📫 How to reach me **prabhupugal01@gmail.com**

-- ⚡ Fun fact **Like usual programmers I do gaming and sometimes I just Netflix and chill!**
+- ⚡ Fun fact about me:**Like usual programmers I do gaming and sometimes I just Netflix and chill!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">